vanStaen/rewaer/Readme.md

 In order to have in run, it has top be initialised in the main script with `app.use(logger)`.
 The function itself has been moved to an helper folder to keep a clean main file.

+### .env

+Private or sensible data can be stored and access into and form a .env file: This is listed in the .gitignore, and should enver get pushed to git.

+Every variable saved in this file should be created in Heroku too, in order to be available to the app in live production.
+Therefore, one need to add those under `settings/Config` Vars : https://dashboard.heroku.com/apps/rewaer-backend/settings.

 ## RESSOURCES:

 How to integrate different database types with express.